Life As a Retail Sales Supervisor

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 1,532,400 jobs in the United States for Retail Sales Supervisor.
+There were about 1,532,400 jobs for Retail Sales Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 57,700 new jobs for Retail Sales Supervisor by 2026.
 The BLS estimates 168,500 yearly job openings in this field.

 The states with the most job growth for Retail Sales Supervisor are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.